tari-project/tari/README.md

 - Depending on your choice of mining:

   - SHA3 stand-alone mining
-    - Execute the `start_minotari_miner` soft link/shortcut.
+    - Execute the `start_minotaiji_miner` soft link/shortcut.
   - Merge mining with Monero
-    - Execute the `start_minotari_merge_mining_proxy` soft link/shortcut.
+    - Execute the `start_minotaiji_merge_mining_proxy` soft link/shortcut.
     - Execute the `start_xmrig` shortcut.

 ## Building from source

-To build the Minotari codebase from source, there are a few dependencies you need to have installed.
+To build the Minotaiji codebase from source, there are a few dependencies you need to have installed.

 ### Install development packages